U.S. FAA says it has not granted initial approval for Boeing 737 MAX anti-stall upgrade

-WASHINGTON (Reuters) - The U.S. Federal Aviation Administration denied on Wednesday that it has granted provisional approval for Boeing Co’s announced anti-stall software upgrade of 737 MAX aircraft following crashes in Indonesia and Ethiopia.
+WASHINGTON (Reuters) - The U.S. Federal Aviation Administration said Wednesday that it has not yet granted provisional approval for Boeing Co’s announced anti-stall software upgrade of 737 MAX aircraft following crashes in Indonesia and Ethiopia.

+Boeing said Wednesday that it has “worked very closely with the FAA and other regulators to develop the computer-based training (CBT) module.
+We have received provisional approval by the FAA,” referring to training.

+The FAA did not immediately comment on whether it has approved the training.

 Reporting by David Shepardson; editing by Grant McCool